 And for those who need to watch Osprey after the breeding season in Europe and North America is over, you just need to move to the southern hemisphere to get your daily fix:

-Port Lincoln, southern Australia (not currently on-line).
+Port Lincoln, southern Australia.